julieamononce/iOS-Development/README.md

 ## Notes

-Honeslty learnign where everything is was challenging.
+Honestly learning where everything is was challenging.
 I have so many ideas, but it was hard to figure out how to add a new screen, or scroll through the app.
 I would change the way I went about the project and add a new button called "my favs".
 Once you push the button you will be shown a new page with images of my favorite cafes, libraries, pilates and yoga places.
 I would basically make a simple version of my app brainstorm.

 ## License